jjvanzon/Circular-Language-Spec-Plans/out-of-scope/future/construct-drafts/automatic-containment-construct-draft-plan.md

 ### More Ideas

 An option to ignore fixed logical residence would be welcome.
 In that case the fixed logical residence might only be pointed out with an empty reference to the imaginary residence.
-That way automatic containment will work, but publicly-accessible classes are still available with just the namespace qualifier. (-> Lower Contents)
+That way automatic containment might work, but publicly-accessible classes are still available with just the namespace qualifier. (-> Lower Contents)

 Elements of different assemblies seem to intermix too much and parts of one assembly are shown as an intrinsic part of the an assembly that uses it.
 Things might be better off as better visible as being externally defined.